 So, how do you harvest water?
 There are two types of water harvesting: active and passive.

-Active water harvesting is capturing rainwater from rooftops or other surfaces, then storing it in a tank or barrel.
+Active water harvesting involves capturing rainwater from rooftops or other surfaces and storing it in a tank or barrel.

 An example of Xeriscaping and passive water harvesting.
 Canva